Quantum Entanglement of Circular Strings as a Probe for Topologically Charged Spacetimes: Two-mode quantum state and the relevant Von Neumann entropy

 In the case of the monopole wormhole, as the probe string moves from a large-$r$ region toward the wormhole throat and subsequently returns to large $r$, thereby completing one cycle of its periodic motion, the entanglement entropy exhibits a clear enhancement with increasing deficit angle factor $\alpha_0 = 1 - 8\pi G \eta^2$, as illustrated in the upper panel of Fig.~\ref{EnhanceEntropyCompareWHandGM}.
 The parameter $\alpha_0$ characterizes the effective size of the physical spatial section after removing the deficit angle associated with the global monopole, and therefore provides a measure of the remaining geometric scale of the spacetime.
 It is also worth emphasizing that, after one complete cycle of the periodic motion in the monopole wormhole background, the quantum fluctuations induced in the radial and angular polarization sectors remain of comparable magnitude.
 This feature is reflected both in the enhancement of the amplitude of the two-mode quantum state, as shown in Fig.~\ref{SqueezAmplitudeForGMWH}, and in the corresponding increase of the entanglement entropy, displayed in Fig.~\ref{EntroVsWindNumGMWH}.
 Since the latter quantity is a functional of the former, the comparable growth in amplitude naturally translates into a similar enhancement in the entanglement entropy for the two polarization channels.
 By contrast, the situation differs markedly in the global monopole spacetime.
 On the one hand, the increase of the entanglement entropy after one cycle of periodic motion shows an extremely weak dependence on the deficit angle factor $\alpha_0$, remaining nearly constant over the range considered.
 On the other hand, the quantum fluctuations generated in the radial and angular polarization directions differ significantly in magnitude.
 This pronounced hierarchy appears both in the squeezing amplitude $\gamma_n^{(\mathtt{i})}(\tau)$ and in the associated entanglement entropy $S_n^{(\mathtt{i})}(\tau)$, as illustrated in Fig.~\ref{EntroVsWindNumGMWH} and Fig.~\ref{EnhanceEntropyCompareWHandGM}.
 These results indicate that, although wormholes and topological defects such as monopoles share several common geometric features, for example both typically involve violations of the classical energy conditions, their impacts on quantum probes can differ significantly.
 In particular, when quantum observables such as entanglement are considered, the two types of spacetimes lead to markedly different behaviors.
 For the case in which the global monopole spacetime serves as the background geometry, the variation of the entanglement entropy shows little sensitivity to the defect parameter that characterizes the spacetime structure.
 By contrast, when the monopole wormhole acts as the background spacetime, the entanglement entropy becomes strongly dependent on the parameter $\eta$, which measures the strength of the underlying topological defect.
 In other words, the entanglement dynamics in the wormhole geometry responds sensitively to changes in the defect structure of the spacetime.
-This behavior is, to some extent, consistent with the general spirit of the ER=EPR conjecture
+This behavior is, to some extent, reminiscent of the general spirit of the ER=EPR conjecture.
+We stress, however, that the entanglement considered here is not an intrinsic quantum entanglement of the classical wormhole geometry itself.
+The background GM/WH spacetime is treated as a fixed classical geometry, while the von Neumann entropy computed above measures the particle--antiparticle entanglement of the quantized fluctuation modes of the circular string probe.
+The topological charge and the wormhole throat affect this entropy only through their influence on the effective mode evolution and the resulting two-mode squeezed state of the probe fluctuations.